cddlab/alphafold3_tools/README.md

 > `/path/to/workingdirectory` is your working directory.
 >
 > ```bash
-> mkdir -p /path/to/workingdirectory ; cd /path/to/workingdirectory`
+> mkdir -p /path/to/workingdirectory ; cd /path/to/workingdirectory
-> python3.12 -m venv ~/.venv
+> python3.12 -m venv .venv
 > source .venv/bin/activate
 > ```